nsrau/azure-docs.it-it/articles/hdinsight/hbase/hbase-troubleshoot-start-fails.md

 ### <a name="issue"></a>Problema

-Si verifica il timeout di HMaster con un'eccezione `java.io.IOException: Timedout 300000ms waiting for namespace table to be assigned`irreversibile simile a:.
+Si verifica il timeout di HMaster con un'eccezione irreversibile simile a: `java.io.IOException: Timedout 300000ms waiting for namespace table to be assigned` .

 ### <a name="cause"></a>Causa